 When selecting gilts for breeding, it is important that they are not too lean and muscular, as gilts with these traits carry less fat and will not have as much milk during lactation, and tend to dry up quite early which will mean small piglets.
 In our experience, Durocs tend to perform better as gilts and can decline in mothering ability as they grow older and larger.
 For this reason they are most commonly found in indoor production, but with proper husbandry, accommodation and care they can be successfully grown outdoors.
 For this reason, we don't usually recommend anyone starting out in pigs to choose Durocs as a pure breed.

 Both purebred and crossbred Durocs are very good for producing a heavy carcass with minimal fat, and tend to have a very dark meat with intra-muscular marbling.
 This helps to keep the meat moist and flavoursome once cooked.
 Durocs are our sire of choice over any breed of sow and produce healthy, fast growing piglets well suited to heavy pork and bacon production.

 One thing to consider if you are thinking of breeding pure Durocs is their size, the boars and sows get very big indeed with boars reaching up to 450 kg (and sometimes more) and sows up to around 350 kg.
 They can be very protective mothers, particularly for the first week, so care needs to be taken around new litters.
-We've never found this to be a problem, and we have yet to loose any of our piglets to predators so this type of mothering definitely has its benefits!

 If you have any enquirers for breeding stock, please get in touch as soon as possible to ensure we can have stock available when you need it.